Graham Tulloch

 Drystone Lane, Nether Haddon, 14th November 2025

 Every Friday evening at six o'clock, Graham Tulloch put on his waxed jacket and flat cap, took his walking stick from the stand by the door, and walked south along Drystone Lane.
 Eight hundred metres to the B4068 and back.
 The same route, the same time, for years.
 Marcus Poole saw him pass the pub.
 The village set its clocks by him.
+It was as reliable as the church bell and a good deal less welcome.

 On 14th November, someone used that routine to kill him.